3.2.4.4. Reaction rate assays in pFI batch format: Catalytic determination of manganese by malachite green spectrophotometry

-J. Ruzicka, M. Davis, M. Hatta and Ch.
-I. Measures © July 2024
+M. Davis, J. Ruzicka, M. Hatta and Ch.
+I. Measures © April 2025

 In this section we introduce, for the first time, the reaction rate (RR) method in pFI batch format.
 While majority of flow-based assays are based on near equilibrium conditions, there are two reasons why an assay must be based on the initial reaction rate measurement:

-To reach high sensitivity and acceptable sampling frequency, chromogenic assays are based on chemical reactions that reach equilibria within less than 2 minutes.
-This is achieved by optimizing pH, reagent composition, and by elevating temperature.
-Reaction rates of acid/base reactions and of complex formations are very fast, while rates of redox reactions are slower and therefore need to be accelerated by addition of catalyst.
-Example of the former is reaction of Fe(II) by ferrozine where equilibrium is reached within seconds.
-Example of the latter is reduction of molybdenum yellow to molybdenum blue by ascorbic acid that takes almost a minute.
-The result is that assay protocol can be designed to collect calibration and analysis data at near equilibrium or equilibrium conditions at sufficiently high sampling rates.
-However, this is not always feasible when the reaction rates are slow, even when accelerated by a catalyst.
-This is e.g., the group of enzymatic reactions such as oxidation of glucose by glucose oxidase, which therefore are based on reaction rate measurement. pFI in batch format offers several advantages for automation of RR assays because it performs measurement on homogenous well defined concentrations of reactants at stop flow conditions.
-This will eliminate artefacts unavoidable with CFA or FIA, where monitored solution moves through detector flow cell, where composition of reacting mixture, although in a very well reproduced gradient, is difficult to know.
+To reach high sensitivity and acceptable sampling frequency in flow based format, chromogenic assays must be based on chemical reactions that reach equilibria within less than 2 minutes.
+This is achieved by optimizing pH, reagent composition and by elevating temperature.
+Reaction rates of acid/base reactions and of complex formations are very fast, while rates of some redox reactions are slower and therefore need to be accelerated by addition of catalyst.
+Example of the former is reaction of Fe(II) by ferrozine, where equilibrium is reached within seconds.
+Example of the latter is the group of redox reactions, such as oxidation of the leuco form of a dye catalyzed by Mn (III) or Fe (III), which are therefore quantified by reaction rate measurement.

 Malachite Green Spectrophotometry